alvachien/achihui/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli).

 This project also require the following components:
+* Angular 4
 * Material 2
 * Ngx-translate
-* Covalent
+* Oidc-Client
 * TinyMce
-* Angular 2
-* TypeScript
-* Oidc-Client
+* Moment

 ## Contact me
 **Alva Chien | 钱红俊**

-A programmer, and a certificated Advanced Photographer.
+A programmer, a Photographer, and a father.

 Contact me: